-There is a popular phrase that says “you have to spend money in order to make it,” which is why short term loans may come as a great advantage to your business.
+There is a popular phrase that says “you have to spend money in order to make it,” which is why a short term loan for your business may come as a great advantage to you.
 Not everyone can predict the financial hurdles that will overcome their business, which is why you need to have a plan B in case things go temporarily sideways.

 Not every business is suited for a short term loan.
 If made at the wrong time, it may end in even more financial loss.
 Many companies choose quick short term loans to fix long-term debts, but that will only bring more hardships with it.
 Here are, however, a few instances when a short term loan may actually be a great idea.